nearform/titus/docs/developers/README.md

 - [More information](developers/packages/titus-backend-fastify/)

-### Starter Docs Kit
+### Documentation Kit
-Titus includes a documentation starter kit, __titus-starter-docs__, so you can document your application.
+Titus includes a documentation kit, __titus-starter-docs__, so you can document your application.

 This package is GitHub Pages and CDN (Content Delvery Network) friendly and can be hosted in the folder of a given repo without the need to include dependencies solely to support documentation.